 * * * *

-This post was authored by Professor Daniel J. Solove, who through TeachPrivacy develops computer-based privacy training, data security training, HIPAA training, and many other forms of awareness training on privacy and security topics.
+This post was authored by Professor Daniel J. Solove, who through TeachPrivacy develops computer-based privacy training and data security training.
 This post was originally posted on his blog at LinkedIn, where Solove is a “LinkedIn Influencer.”
-His blog has more than 900,000 followers.
+His blog has more than 1 million followers.

-Professor Solove is the organizer, along with Paul Schwartz of the Privacy + Security Forum (Oct.
-24-26, 2016 in Washington, DC), an annual event that aims to bridge the silos between privacy and security.
+Professor Solove is the organizer, along with Paul Schwartz of the International Privacy+Security Forum (Feb.
+26-27, 2018 in Washington, DC) and the Privacy + Security Forum (Oct.
+3-5, 2018 in Washington, DC).